VFMR/obsidian-todoist/README.md

 ## Installation

+> **Warning**
+> This plugin makes changes to files in your vault and is in an early stage of development.
+> Use at your own risk and make backups to prevent data loss.

 1. Download the latest release of the Obsidian Todoist Integration plugin from the [releases page](https://github.com/VFMR/obsidian-todoist/releases).
 2. Copy the plugin folder into `.obsidian/plugins/` in your vault.
 3. Open Obsidian and go to **Settings** -> **Third-Party Plugins**.